storybookjs/eslint-plugin-storybook/docs/rules/no-uninstalled-addons.md

 ### Configure

+#### `packageJsonLocation`

 This rule assumes that the `package.json` is located in the root of your project.
-You can customize this by setting the `packageJsonPath` option of the rule:
+You can customize this by setting the `packageJsonLocation` option of the rule:

 ```js
 module.exports = {